 The 2014 Act brought in other significant changes, including a maximum limit of £100,000 on individual shareholdings of withdrawable share capital, new procedures for societies facing insolvency, and new additional powers for the FCA to investigate societies.

-In November 2015 the FCA published its finalised guidance in its registration function under the 2014 Act.
+In November 2015, the FCA published its finalised guidance on its registration function under the 2014 Act.
 This followed a lengthy period of public consultation into proposed changes to its guidance, in the light of these legislative changes, and other concerns about current practice.

 This Handbook focuses on three main types of societies: bona fide co-operative societies, community benefit societies, and charitable community benefit societies.
 There are other types of society, including credit unions, building societies and friendly societies, but these are subject to separate legislation and are outside the scope of this Handbook.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at [email protected]